peterdsharpe/AeroSandbox/tutorial/3 - Trajectory Optimization and Optimal Control/1 - Solving ODEs with AeroSandbox/README.md

 ## All Higher-Order ODEs can be Decomposed into First-Order ODEs

 Let's realize that any ODE of higher order (such as our third-order ODE here) can be broken up into a system of first-order ODEs.
-For example, consider the Falkner-Skan ODE:
+For example, consider the Falkner-Skan ODE, which is detailed [here](https://en.wikipedia.org/wiki/Falkner%E2%80%93Skan_boundary_layer):

 With $f(\eta)$ as a function of $\eta$, and $f' = \frac{df}{d\eta}$, and so on: